War Thunder: Military training tool

 In 2020, Task & Purpose reported that the US 1st Cavalry Division tankers were using War Thunder for training during COVID-19 quarantine.
 After looking at several games including World of Tanks, the soldiers found that War Thunder best met their needs.
-In 2021, a video of Republic of Korea's 3rd Armored Brigade using War Thunder for the Command & Control training session was made public.
+In 2021, a video of the Republic of Korea's 3rd Armored Brigade using War Thunder for the Command & Control training session was made public.

-In January 2024, a Ukrainian M2 Bradley IFV gunner of the 47th Brigade, referred to only as Serhiy, took down a Russian T-90M main battle tank by shooting specific weak points in the tank's armor, claiming that videogames taught him exactly where to shoot.
+In January 2024, a Ukrainian M2 Bradley IFV gunner of the 47th Brigade, referred to only as Serhiy, disabled a Russian T-90M main battle tank by shooting specific areas of the tank's armor, claiming that video games taught him exactly where to shoot.
 According to media, War Thunder is the only game that matches this description.
 Task & Purpose said: "People know War Thunder for leaking classified documents, but now it might actually be known as the game that has the first confirmed kill."

-In May 2025, a drone operator from New Zealand, referred to as Cass, destroyed a T-72 tank in a weak spot he knew from his game experience, as "the modelling of tank armour" in War Thunder "is quite realistic".
+In May 2025, a drone operator serving in the Armed Forces of Ukraine from New Zealand, referred to as Cass, destroyed a T-72 tank in a weak spot he knew from his game experience, as "the modelling of tank armour" in War Thunder "is quite realistic".